Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 If the condition progresses, thrombophlebitis of the rectal veins joins it.

 But more often a woman may notice the appearance of scarlet blood.
-The hemorrhoid begins to bleed during a bowel movement.
-At the same time, blood appears on the surface of the feces, or it flows out in a thin stream during straining.
+The hemorrhoid begins to bleed during bowel movements.
+In this case, blood appears on the surface of the stool, or it flows out in a thin stream during straining.

-These manifestations are more characteristic of acute hemorrhoids.
-If, after childbirth, he passed into a chronic form, then the pain syndrome ceases to be characteristic.
-Pain appears only with the development of complications in the form of infection, thrombophlebitis or infringement.
+These manifestations are more typical for acute hemorrhoids.
+If after childbirth it becomes chronic, then the pain syndrome ceases to be characteristic.
+Pain appears only when complications develop in the form of infection, thrombophlebitis or strangulation.

-If you experience severe pain, you should consult a doctor.
-After the examination, it will be established what the condition threatens and how to deal with it.
+If acute pain occurs, you should consult a doctor.
+After the examination, it will be determined what the condition is threatening and how to deal with it.

-To get rid of hemorrhoids, after childbirth you need to visit a doctor.
+To get rid of hemorrhoids, you need to visit a doctor after giving birth.
 It is impossible to independently determine how to treat this stage of the disease.
-Initially, the doctor who will deal with this problem will be the surgeon.
-If there are external nodes that cause a little discomfort, this will be enough.
-With a large number of nodes, internal localization, as well as the development of complications, a coloproctologist should deal with the problem.
+Initially, the doctor who will deal with this problem will be a surgeon.
+If there are external nodes that cause slight discomfort, this will be enough.
+If there are a large number of nodes, internal localization, as well as the development of complications, the problem should be dealt with by a coloproctologist.

-The doctor will definitely check it out.
-The list of required methods includes:
+The doctor will definitely conduct an examination.
+The list of mandatory methods includes:

 • anoscopy;